Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach

 \subsection{Summary}

-We prioritize axial CT images for annotation, while also incorporating coronal and sagittal images based on clinical recommendations.
-In total, we annotated 18,969 abnormalities on 9,990 axial scans, 2,738 coronal scans, and 1,803 sagittal scans.
-Representative examples are shown in Figure~\ref{fig:teaser}, and the distribution of annotated abnormalities is detailed in Appendix Section~\ref{sec:detailed_distribution}.
-Annotation quality is verified by a senior radiologist with 12 years' experience, with details in Appendix~\ref{sec:quality_check}.
+We prioritize axial images for annotation, while also incorporate coronal and sagittal images based on clinical recommendations.
+In total, we annotated 18,969 abnormalities on 9,990 axial images, 2,738 coronal images, and 1,803 sagittal images.
+Representative examples and the distribution of annotated abnormalities are shown in Figure~\ref{fig:teaser}.
+Annotation quality and inter-annotator consistency is verified by a radiologist with 12-year experience, detailed in the Appendix.

 This section presents the details of \model~, a novel system for grounded CT image interpretation .
 We start with the problem formulation in Section~\ref{sec:problem_formulation}, then its architectural details in Section~\ref{sec:archtecture} and finally the training details in Section~\ref{sec:training_details}.